mtconnect/cppagent/README.md

 protocol and data collection framework that will work as a standalone server.
 Once built, you only need to specify the XML description of the devices and the location of the adapter.

+Version 1.3.0.0 added the filter constraints, references, and cutting tool archetypes.

 Version 1.2.0.0 added the capability to support assets.